adaptyteam/adapty-docs/versioned_docs/version-3.0/get-legacy-pb-paywalls.md

 - Android: 2.11.3
 - React Native: 2.11.2

-The method is not yet supported in Flutter and Unity, but support will be added soon.
+This method isn’t supported in Unity yet, but it’s coming soon.
+Flutter support is available starting with v3.2.0.
+You can find more details in the [section about speeding up paywall fetching with the new Paywall Builder](https://chatgpt.com/c/get-pb-paywalls#speed-up-paywall-fetching-with-default-audience-paywall).
 :::

 | Parameter | Presence | Description |